KevinChuaKw/basics-of-backend-1/readme.txt

 if is usingyour own computer, then just once.
 The `-g` means `global` -- it will be applied to all node applications
 6. To stop the server 'control + c`
+7. To run the nodemon enter 'npx nodemon' into the terminal

 Depending on the view point request and response will be information from